sams-tom/Multimodal-AUV/README.md

       ├── test_utils.py
       └── __init__.py
 ```
-# Repo features
+# Repo features 🚀
 Here are some of the key capabilities of this GITHUB
-* **Start to finish pipeline**: taking georeferenced imagery and sonar tiffs to then train Bayesian Neural Networks
+* **Start to finish pipeline**: taking georeferenced imagery📸 and sonar tiffs 📡to then train Bayesian Neural Networks
 and make predictions from this.

 * **Model to predict benthic habitat class (Northern Britain)**: Can download and run a model to evaluate bathymetric, sidescan and image "pairs"
-and predict if its Sand, Mud, Rock, Gravel, Burrowed Mud (PMF), Kelp forest (PMF) or Horse Mussel reef (PMF).
+and predict if its Sand 🏖️, Mud 🏞️, Rock 🪨, Gravel ⚫, Burrowed Mud (PMF) 🕳️, Kelp forest (PMF) 🌳, or Horse Mussel reef (PMF) 🐚.

-* **Retrainable model**: Code to download and retrain a pretrained network for combining bathymetric, sidescan sonar and image
-for a new dataset.
+* **Retrainable model**: Code to download and retrain a pretrained network for combining bathymetric, sidescan sonar and image for a new dataset. 🔄

-* **Training a model from scratch**: Code to take sonar and image and train a completely new model returning a csv of metrics,
-the model and confusion matricies.
+* **Training a model from scratch**: Code to take sonar and image and train a completely new model returning a  CSV of metrics 📊, the model itself 🧠, and confusion matrices 📈.

-* **Options to optimise sonar patch sizes and to train unimodal models**: Code to find the optimal sonar patch to maximise predicitve accuracy (high compute requirements).
+* **Options to optimise sonar patch sizes and to train unimodal models**: Code to find the optimal sonar patch to maximise predicitve accuracy (high compute requirements! ⚡).
-And to train unimodal and multimodal models to compare the beneft of multimodality.
+And to train unimodal and multimodal models to compare the beneft of multimodality. 🔬

 # Getting started (requirements install)
 Getting Started